 While structural cardiac defects are primarily genetic, anabolic steroid use is a known etiology of severe left ventricular hypertrophy.
 The prevalence of left ventricular hypertrophy is prominent among steroid users, but its significance varies depending on the specific agents used and various confounding factors.

 Non-structural etiologies of sudden cardiac death largely involve ion channelopathies and electrical defects which induce potentially lethal arrhythmias.
 Congenital long QT syndrome is known to occur in approximately 1 in 2000 births.
 Wolff-Parkinson-White (WPW) syndrome and preexcitation pathways occur at an approximate rate of 1.5 in 1000.
-Other illnesses include Brugada syndrome which occurs at a rate of 0.15%; and catecholaminergic polymorphic ventricular tachycardia which occurs in approximately 1 in 10000 people.
+Other illnesses include Brugada syndrome, which occurs at a rate of 0.15%, and catecholaminergic polymorphic ventricular tachycardia which occurs in approximately 1 in 10000 people.

-The occurrence of isolated congenital illnesses is relatively low in the general population but in summation is common enough to be a viable health risk given the large number of young athletes.
+The occurrence of isolated congenital illnesses is relatively low in the general population but, in summation, is common enough to be a viable health risk given the large number of young athletes.

 As the most common cause of sudden cardiac death, hypertrophic obstructive cardiomyopathy involves outflow obstruction of blood flow.
-The ventricular wall becomes rigid as a result and the left ventricular end-diastolic pressure (LVEDP) and left atrial pressures to rise contributing to pulmonary congestion.
+The ventricular wall becomes rigid as a result, and the left ventricular end-diastolic pressure (LVEDP) and left atrial pressures rise, contributing to pulmonary congestion.
 Ultimately, this predisposes patients with HOCM to lethal arrhythmias.
 A similar process occurs in anabolic steroid-induced left ventricular hypertrophy.
 ARVD involves fatty infiltration of the right ventricle making the heart susceptible to frequent PVCs and ventricular arrhythmias, particularly during strenuous exercise.
 Other structural defects such as coronary artery anomalies are considered dangerous depending on the specific anomaly.
 Left or right coronary arteries originating from the pulmonic artery are considered potentially serious.

 Ion channelopathies are due to genetic defects which lead to malformation of the channel proteins.
 The outcome is electrolyte derangement; specifically potassium, calcium, sodium, and magnesium.
 Aside from ion channel defects, accessory pathways are another cause of arrhythmias.
 If a separate electrical pathway, besides the atrioventricular (AV) node, is communicating from the atria to the ventricles, rapid rate and arrhythmias may occur.

 Acquired cardiac disease in athletes mostly ties to atherosclerotic coronary artery disease and/or drug-induced cardiac changes.
-Middle-aged and older athletes are naturally prone to atherosclerosis and hence may be at risk of plaque rupture within the coronary arteries during strenuous exercise.
+Middle-aged and older athletes are naturally prone to atherosclerosis and may be at risk of plaque rupture within the coronary arteries during strenuous exercise.
 Drug-associated cardiac illness in athletes categorizes into those caused by anabolic agents and those caused by stimulants.
 Most anabolic steroids and peptide hormones induce left ventricle hypertrophy, often to highly significant degrees increasing the risk of heart failure.
-In contrast, stimulants may impact the cardiovascular system acutely by inducing arrhythmias with long-term hypertensive and ionotropic effects also inducing cardiac changes.
+In contrast, stimulants may impact the cardiovascular system acutely by inducing arrhythmias with long-term hypertensive and ionotropic effects, also inducing cardiac changes.